Frederick J. Ryan, Jr.

 Until August 2014, he served as president and CEO of POLITICO, which he co-founded in 2007.

-Mr. Ryan serves as Chairman of the White House Historical Association and the Ronald Reagan Presidential Library Foundation, and Co-Chair of the National Archives Advisory Committee on Presidential Libraries.
-He serves on the Board of several other nonprofit organizations including the University of Southern California, Ford’s Theatre, The National Geographic Society, National Geographic Partners, The National Museum of American History, the Metropolitan Club of Washington, DC, and the Annenberg School for Communication and Journalism at the University of Southern California.
+Ryan serves as Chairman of the White House Historical Association and the Ronald Reagan Presidential Library Foundation, and Co-Chair of the National Archives Advisory Committee on Presidential Libraries.
+He serves on the Board of several other nonprofit organizations including the University of Southern California, Ford’s Theatre, The National Geographic Society, National Geographic Partners, The National Museum of American History, the Metropolitan Club of Washington, DC, and the USC Annenberg School for Communication and Journalism.

 He resides in the Washington area with his wife Genevieve McSweeney Ryan and their three daughters.